European shares edges up as earnings flurry quells Fed angst

 Europe’s third-quarter earnings season is kicking up a gear after indexes hit a 22-month low last week when jitters over rising U.S. bond yields and geopolitical worries rattled global markets.

-The telecom sector .SXKP was the best performing one with Sweden’s Tele2 (TEL2b.ST), lifting its guidance after better-than-expected results.
+The telecom sector was the best performing one with Sweden’s Tele2, lifting its guidance after better-than-expected results.

-Some updates disappointed however and HeidelbergCement (HEIG.DE), one of the world’s largest cement makers, fell 6.7 percent as it trimmed its profit guidance for 2018, citing bad weather in the United States and higher-than-expected energy cost inflation.
+Some updates disappointed however and HeidelbergCement , one of the world’s largest cement makers, fell 6.7 percent as it trimmed its profit guidance for 2018, citing bad weather in the United States and higher-than-expected energy cost inflation.
+(Julien Ponthus and Josephine Mason Editing by Matthew Mpoke Bigg)